sigcsets/sigcse2016/authors/workshops.md

     [Creating Adobe PDF Documents page](creating_pdf.html) for
     assistance.

-3. Submit the `.pdf` proposal and the (including whitespace) text abstract description using the .
+3. A PDF version of your submission should be uploaded using the <a href="{{site.data.cfp.submissionurl}}">online submission system</a>.
 Note that the text version of the abstract will be published in the various forms of the program and proceedings, and may be formatted and/or edited to meet their requirements.
 The proposal, formatted in `.pdf`, is for reviewers